aoskarih/Vibrations-with-AIMS/README.md

 After aims has finished there will be output files in all of the `vibrations/state/delta_0.0025/` directories.
 What we are interested in are the `run.xyz` and `vib_post_0.0025.out` files.
 You should check that values in `run.xyz` are in float format.
 Some times they appear as complex numbers, example: `0.12345+0.00000j`.
 That can be usually fixed by running the script again: `python get_vibrations.py run 1 >& vib_post_0.0025.out`.

 In addition to normal modes, there's values for force constants, reduced masses and frequencies in `run.xyz`.
 Sometimes the value for force constant or reduced mass is replaced by \*\*\*\*\*.
 Post-processing script can handle the situations when only one of the values is missing, but when both of them are missing it causes problems.

+It should also be checked that there isn't any unstable frequencies.
+When calculating the transitions most of the modes are dropped out, so if there's one or two unstable frequensices it shouldn't affect the results that much, but if one of the relevant modes is missing, it could have noticeable effect.

 ### Calculating transition intensities